 Judge Advocates play an integral part of this targeting and engagement process during international military operations.
 Judge Advocates also work closely with the commander and staff in order to:

 - Search for targets and collect intelligence/evidence using

 - Human intelligence (such as battlefield scouts)

-During Operation Allied Force in Kosovo, JAG Corps Attorneys used advanced computer and communications equipment to examine detailed pictures of each potential target and the surrounding area.
-From this information, they developed a preliminary legal analysis along with questions and legal issues for further discussion.
-After a collaborative session, target selections were forwarded to the Commander-In-Chief, U.S. European Command, then onto the Joint Chiefs of Staff and the President, then ultimately to NATO for final approval.
+During Operation Allied Force in Kosovo, Judge Advocates used communications equipment to examine detailed images of potential targets in the region.
+They developed a preliminary legal analysis, along with questions and legal issues for further discussion.
+Officials forwarded target selections to the Commander-In-Chief, U.S. European Command, then to the Joint Chiefs of Staff and the President before sending the selections to NATO for final approval.

-- To protect both combatants and noncombatants from unnecessary suffering
+- Protect both combatants and noncombatants from unnecessary suffering

-- To safeguard the fundamental human rights of those who fall into enemy hands (e.g. POWs, the wounded or sick, and civilians)
+- Safeguard the fundamental human rights of those who fall into enemy hands (e.g. POWs, the wounded or sick, and civilians)

-Today, JAG Corps Attorneys are stationed worldwide working to ensure that U.S. Armed Forces continue to conduct operations in accordance with the Law of War.
-To accomplish this task, JAG Corps Attorneys are assisting commanders in the development and execution of training strategies to help Soldiers understand and follow rules of engagement during every operation.
+Judge Advocates work to ensure that U.S. Armed Forces continue to conduct operations in accordance with the Law of War.
+To accomplish this task, Judge Advocates are assisting commanders in the development and execution of training strategies to help Soldiers understand and follow rules of engagement.